 - Install screen time limit apps

 These apps will help you gain time management skills.
-They will also free up a lot of your time, which you can now spend doing better things or with your loved ones or just some quiet time alone doing a hobby or resting and recharging.
+They will also free up a lot of your time, which you can now spend doing better things.
+For example, spending time with your loved ones or just some quiet time alone doing a hobby or resting and recharging.

 - Disable push notifications